AmbireTech/adex-protocol/components/validator-stack.md

 #### Validator messages

-`init`
+Each validator message has to be signed by the validator themselves

+OUTPACE generic:

-@TODO validator `init` message;  all validators exchange the init, once each observes all others the channel is considered LIVE
+* Init: all validators must exchange the init, once each observes all others the channel is considered LIVE

-`user_events`
-@TODO There should be a special msg in the payment channel that should be send to the consensus leader: `need_missed_events`/`user_events`, where the publishers stop working with the channel/campaign unless those events are included or at least some part of them; that would be determined by `missed_event_threshold`

-Each has to be signed by the validator themselves
+* ProposeState
+* ConfirmState
+* ReportObservedEvents adex-specific extra flags: IsCampaignUnhealthy (also document campaign's MissedEventsThreshold)
+* Heartbeat

+AdEx specific:

+* SetImpressionPrice: set the current price the advertiser is willing to pay per impression; also allows to set a per-publisher price

-@TODO describe validator stack events mempool: a sorted set, where `insert` and `find` work via a binary search, we pop items from the beginning (oldest first) to clean it up; describe messages between validators too: ProposeNewState, SignNewState, RequestEventsBeIncluded; consider a Heartbeat message; also, each node should keep an internal ledger of who else from the validator set is online - if 1/3 or more is offline, stop showing the ad (stop participating in bidding);  also we should keep from who we observed which event, so that we can see if the events we didn't see were observed by the supermajority; also think of IP guarantees here, since it's the only thing preventing events from being just re-broadcasted; ANOTHEr security measure is have the user sign the event for every validator separately
+@TODO describe validator stack events mempool: a sorted set, where `insert` and `find` work via a binary search, we pop items from the beginning (oldest first) to clean it up; each node should keep an internal ledger of who else from the validator set is online - if 1/3 or more is offline, stop showing the ad (stop participating in bidding);  also we should keep from who we observed which event, so that we can see if the events we didn't see were observed by the supermajority; also think of IP guarantees here, since it's the only thing preventing events from being just re-broadcasted; ANOTHEr security measure is have the user sign the event for every validator separately

 ### OUTPACE validator worker